-When the surrounding soft parts are red, inflamed hot, and painful, use Ferric phosphate.
+When the surrounding soft parts are red, inflamed, hot, and painful, use Ferric phosphate.
 Against ulceration of bone-Silica, Calcium sulphate, and

 Calcium phosphate.
-Exudations from the bone forming hard, rough, corrugated elevations on the bone surface require Calcium fluoride.
-This remedy is even better than Silica in cases of Cephalhæmatomato (so-called blood-tumours) on the parietal bones of new-born children.
+Exudations from the bone, forming hard, rough, corrugated elevations on the bone surface require Calcium fluoride.
+This remedy is even better than Silica in cases of Cephalhæmatomata (so-called blood-tumours) on the parietal bones of new-born children.

 RICKETS-Calcium phosphate.
 If atrophy ensues, with foul diarrhea, this condition must first be subdued by Potassium phosphate.
-Should their be any excess of acidity, it must be removed by Sodium phosphate.
+Should there be any excess of acidity, it must be removed by Sodium phosphate.

-Some physicians, e.g., Dr. Kassowitz of Vienna and Professor Hagenbach in Bern, use phorphorus1 in minimum doses as a remedy for rickets.
+Some physicians, e.g., Dr. Kassowitz, of Vienna, and Professor Hagenbach, in Berne, use phosphorus1 in minimum doses as a remedy for Rickets.

-R. Phosphori.

-Solve in Olei, amygd, dulc.

-Pulv. gumm. arab.

-Syr. simplex.

-Aqua, destill.
+R. Phosphori. - - $\frac{1}{199}$ grain.
+Solve in Olei, amygd. dulc. - 10 grains.
+Pulv. gumm. arab. - - 5 grains.
+Syr. simplex. - - 5 grains.
+Aqua. destill. - - 80 grains.